-Summary: UnitedHealthcare modified its Medicare Advantage outpatient drug and Part B medications coverage policy, effective April 2, 2026.
-Here's what billing teams need to know before that date.
+Summary: UnitedHealthcare modified its Medications/Drugs (Outpatient/Part B) Medicare Advantage Medical Policy, effective June 2, 2026.
+Here's what billing teams need to know before claims go out the door.

 Quick-Reference Table